mattermost/docs/source/process/feature-release.md

 4. Marketing:
     - Start drafting blog post, tweet, and email for the release announcement

-### F. (T-minus 12 working days) Code complete
+### F. (T-minus 12 working days) Code Complete

 **Stabilization** period begins when all features for release have been committed.
 During this period, only **bugs** can be committed to the release branch.
 Non-bug pull requests are tagged for next version.
 Exceptions can be made by the QA Release Manager during triage.

-Review the [Release Features & Bugs Quality Gate Guidelines](https://docs.google.com/document/d/1QxB_A1qkEJBKAvQpRa7JiSQLZhwg6HAEajNRNa7ldGg/edit)
+Review the [Release Features & Bugs Quality Gate Guidelines](https://docs.google.com/document/d/1QxB_A1qkEJBKAvQpRa7JiSQLZhwg6HAEajNRNa7ldGg/edit) for reference.

 1. **(Team) Code Complete Meeting (10:00am San Francisco time)**:
     - Team review of Changelog